Home / Customers / Philippine Airlines

 Philippine Airlines is today a private company owned by PAL Holdings, one of the larget Filipino conglomerates.
 Mr Jaime Bautista is the current company President and COO.

-As of March 2019, PAL operates to/from 41 domestic airports and 58 international destinations.
+As of March 2019, PAL operates to/from 31 domestic airports (including PAl Express operations) and 38 international destinations.

 FLEET